 Orientation and Getting Started

-You may call or come in to the SFL-TAP Center to register and schedule the pre-separation.
-The preferred method is to register and complete your pre-separation online.
+You may call or come in to the SFL-TAP Center to register and schedule the pre-separation briefing.
+The preferred method is to register and complete your pre-separation briefing online.
 Please see below for additional information on completing the pre-separation briefing online.

-- Log onto the Transition Assistance Program Website - You must use your AKO user name and password to register and complete your pre-separation briefing online.
-Alternatively you may schedule a time to complete this training on a computer at our facility by calling (253) 967-3259.
+1. Log onto the Transition Assistance Program website - You must use your AKO user name and password to register and complete your pre-separation briefing online.
+Alternatively, you may schedule a time to complete this training on a computer at our facility by calling (253) 967-3259.
 (Members of the Air Force MUST register for an AKO account)

 Mandatory Workshops for Transitioning Service Members